icewolfz/jiMUD/docs/commands.md

   - `amount` the amount of milliseconds to wait before executing remaining commands command block, must be greater then 0
 - `#sayprompt text` or `#sayp` same as echoprompt
 - `#alias name value` or `#al` create or alter and alias from command line
-  - name argument can be wither a quoted string, a number or a string
+  - name argument can be either a quoted string, a number or a string
     - quoted string - if a quoted string the quotes are removed and all text between are used as the alias name
     - number - if a number it access the aliases as an array instead of by name, it is 0 to aliases count - 1,
     - string - works like quoted string but allows no spaces